 Score explanation: As far as we know, this topic is not covered in the curriculum.
 Environmental toxins are asked while taking an exposure history.

-Curriculum: Administrative Support for Planetary Health
+0 Curriculum: Administrative Support for Planetary Health 1.20.

-1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-- 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points) Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points) No, there are no improvements to planetary health education in progress.
+(0 points) Score Assigned:

-Score explanation: A document for the integration of sustainability into the medical curriculum was written by members of the faculty and students.
-Additionally a working group on PH curriculum development was founded and major improvements are in progress.
+Score explanation: A document regarding the integration of planetary health (PH) into the medical curriculum was written by members of the faculty and students.
+Additionally a working group on PH curriculum development was founded, who created a draft for a new longitudinal PH curriculum.
+Additionally a 10% position was created for one year for the practical realisation of the curriculum draft.
+4 1.21.

-1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
-4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
-2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
-0 There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points) Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points) Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points) There is minimal/no education for sustainable healthcare.
+(0 points) Score Assigned: